Dejan Tomašević

-Dejan Tomašević (Дејан Томашевић; born 6 May 1973) is a Serbian professional basketball executive, former player and politician serving as a member of the National Assembly since 6 February 2024.
+Dejan Tomašević (Дејан Томашевић; born 6 May 1973) is a Serbian professional basketball executive, former player and head of the Olympic Committee of Serbia.
+He also served as a member of the National Assembly between February 2024 and December 2025.
 He is a member of the ruling populist Serbian Progressive Party (SNS).

 An All-EuroLeague Team selection on two occasions, he played with Borac Čačak, Crvena zvezda, Partizan, Budućnost Podgorica, TAU Cerámica, Pamesa Valencia, Panathinaikos, and PAOK, which he joined in September 2008.

 Professional career

 Tomašević started his career in 1990 with Crvena zvezda, where he stayed for 5 years, winning 2 Yugoslavian League championship titles.
 His next teams were Partizan (1995–99), where he won 2 Yugoslavian League championships and one Yugoslavian Cup title, and Budućnost Podgorica (1999–01), where he won 2 more Yugoslavian League championships and one Yugoslavian Cup trophy.
 The big transfer abroad for his career was realized when he signed with TAU Cerámica, where he played the 2001–02 season, where he won the Spanish ACB League and the Spanish King's Cup in 2002.
 He then transferred to Pamesa Valencia, where he won the ULEB Cup (now called EuroCup) in 2003, and finally on to Panathinaikos, where he won 3 Greek League championships and 3 Greek Cups, in the years 2006, 2007, 2008, and the Triple Crown in 2007.
 In September 2008, he signed a one-year contract with PAOK.

 He was voted the EuroLeague Regular Season MVP of the EuroLeague 2000–01 season, and he made the All-EuroLeague First Team that same year, as well as the All-EuroLeague First Team of the EuroLeague 2001–02 season.
 He was also the MVP of the Yugoslavian League in 1998.
 He was also named the ULEB Cup Finals MVP of the 2002–03 season.